 symbols just represent things - I'm interested in the things

 to work with those who would judge me by my accomplishments and

 abilities directly rather than by a few letters after my name.
+Of

-meet other kids your age?
+other kids your age?
 How was your "social" experience as an

-unschooler similar/different to the types of
+unschooler similar/different to the types of social experiences you

-homeschooled.
-We found other families through support groups and
+We found other families through support groups and friends of friends.

-way, or see anything that way for that matter.
+or see anything that way for that matter.
 There haven't really been

 7. What, for you, were the main advantages of unschooling?